iot-bus/iot-bus.github.io/docs/source/iot-bus-overview.rst

 ================

-The oddWires IoT-Bus system is based on a low-cost, open design that includes multiple main boards including a minimalist, breadboard-friendly form factorthe IoT-Bus Io and a version with a large prototyping area which enables a single-board IoT solution, the Proteus.
+The oddWires IoT-Bus system is based on a low-cost, open design that includes multiple main boards including a minimalist, breadboard-friendly form-factor, the IoT-Bus Io and a version with a large prototyping area which enables a single-board IoT solution, the Proteus.

 Thhe IoT-Bus is designed to be "plug and play" - the new range of oddWires open IoT-Bus boards use the